Do Birds Eat Bees?

 European Honey Buzzard perched on a tree snap image.

 A large bird that looks much like the native hawks in my region, the honey buzzard is fierce.
-It is also called a “pern”.
-Living in parts of the UK during Summer, they over-winter in Africa.
+Also called a “pern”, it lives in parts of the UK during Summer – wintering in Africa.

 The honey buzzard is a carnivore and eats many different types of bees, wasps, hornets, rodents and other birds.
 But, adult bees are not the main target of this specialized bird.